LaRena Marie Jenkins Adams

 The Adamses had four daughters, Carol (Swinyar), Patty (Denison), Nancy, and Krista (Leirmoe) and raised them in a home where music was an important activity.
 Marie also played saxophone, and Earl was a trombonist.
 Carol, inspired by the instruction she received from her mother, majored in music at Southern Missionary College, now Southern Adventist University, and has been a music teacher and administrator for over 35 years.

 Marie and Earl retired in 1991 and were living in Desert Hot Springs, California, when he died in 2004.
-She now reside in Chino Valley, Arizona.
+She now resides in Chino Valley, Arizona.

 Sources: Information provided by Carol Adams Swinyar, 1 May 2012; 1930 U.S. Federal Census; North Pacific Union Gleaner, 7 August 1950, 6; Central Union Reaper, 4 August 1970, 7; WWC alumni magazine, Westwind, 1991; Online Westwind, 2004; California Birth Index, 1905-1995; Information provided by Carol Swinyar, 25 November 2008; Review and Herald, 16 October 1986, 20; and 16 March 1989, 23.